o0oo000o0o0o/Data-Mart/README.md

 The primary dataset belongs to eBooks2go home servers, eBooks2go.com and eBook2go.net.
 The secondary information is collected via KEAP (CRM platform).
 Service, distribution and conversion orders, distribution sales, and customer demographic information was collected via sources mentioned previously.
 This data was previously being stored in a MySQL database along with a grand scale of extra information collected for business purposes.
 Hence, querying for the purpose of marketing has become a hassle, which inspired the project into motion.
 For quality assessment of the data in hand, a source profiling document was created.
 Using SQL queries this document was made to shine light on the descriptive nature of the attributes such as unique vs non-unique, null vs empty, pre-defined values, datatypes, and any missing values.

 KPIs that support business needs:
-a.
-Total Sales by Region
+- Total Sales by Region
-b.
-Total Customer by country
+- Total Customer by country
-c.
-Customer churn
+- Customer churn
-d.
-Frequent Customer
+- Frequent Customer
-e.
-Distribution by Channel
+- Distribution by Channel
-f.
-Sales by Channel
+- Sales by Channel
-g.
-Best Distribution Channels
+- Best Distribution Channels

 ### Dimensional Data Modelling
 A star schema was created to obtain an intuitive and high performance data access.
 Fact and dimensional tables are generated as analytical measurables and their descriptive constraints respectively, by following data modelling best practices (https://docs.microsoft.com/en-us/power-query/dataflows/best-practices-for-dimensional-model-using-dataflows).
 The model is optimized by adding basic reference tables that support the descriptive dimensions.
 A physical model is built in PostgreSQL using the work done so far.(see https://github.com/o0oo000o0o0o/Data-Mart/blob/main/Snowflake%20Schema.png for schema image).